kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# A Smaller Runtime State Space Is Easier to Operate
+## A Smaller Runtime State Space Is Easier to Operate { #smaller-runtime-state-space }

 Production reliability is partly about limiting state space.